Substance Use Disorder Treatment for Teens vs Adults

-When it comes to substance abuse treatment, experts agree that the outcome is most likely to be positive if the treatment plan is personalized based on the individual’s specific needs.
+When it comes to addiction in adults vs teens, as well as addiction treatment, experts agree that the outcome is most likely to be positive if the treatment plan is personalized based on the individual’s specific needs.
 One of the sets of criteria on which this is based is the person’s developmental needs, many of which are determined by age.
 As a result, diagnosis, treatment, and outcome are different for teenagers than they are for adults.

-The Diagnosis of substance abuse in adults is based on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which has an established set of 11 criteria used to determine the presence and severity of a substance use disorder.
-As described by Psych Central, these criteria include:
+The diagnosis of substance use disorders in adults is based on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which has an established set of 11 criteria used to determine the presence and severity of a substance use disorder.
+These criteria include:

 For adults, the severity of the disorder is determined through the number of symptoms that are present.
 Two to three of these signs indicate a mild substance use disorder, while four or five indicate moderate severity, and six or more indicate a severe disorder.